 This live-action theatrical film was the fourth entry in Warner Brothers and DC’s efforts to create what is now being called the DC Extended Universe in an attempt to compete with the enormous success that Marvel have been having on the big screen.
-The DCEU began with Man of Steel (2013) and continued with Batman V Superman: Dawn of Justice (2016) and Suicide Squad (2016) and this was followed by Justice League (2017) and a host of other adaptations of various DC superheroes.
+The DCEU began with Man of Steel (2013) and continued with Batman V Superman: Dawn of Justice (2016) and Suicide Squad (2016) and this was followed by Justice League (2017), Aquaman (2018) and Shazam!
+(2019).
 While Marvel have the seeming inability to put any foot wrong with their films, DC have been having more of a mixed run in their attempts with Man of Steel, Batman V Superman, Suicide Squad and Justice League all having met with mixed reviews.
 Before it opened, Wonder Woman was greeted by various comments along the lines of “The last chance for DC to get it right.”

 Luckily for DC, they did get it right with Wonder Woman and the film enjoyed almost universal critical and audience acclaim and went on to become the most successful of the DCEU films to date.
 It also has the smarts to do a number of things that Marvel have not.
 While Marvel has made some fifteen films in their Cinematic Universe to date and is still five films away from giving a woman director the helm of one of their films to Anna Boden with Captain Marvel (2019) – and only then as co-director – DC have smartly done so in only their fourth film.
 In this case to Patty Jenkins who previously made the excellent Monster (2013).
 (It is also worth noting that Jenkins was originally set to be the director of Thor: The Dark World (2013) but ended up being replaced).
 This evens the balance against the accusations made of Marvel that it is only a boys’ club.
 Not to mention that it is a film that creates a strong identification figure that has clearly had woman audiences in the theatre in droves and celebrating getting equal time.